 The Egyptian presidential election May 23 and 24, with a runoff June 16 and 17 if necessary, offers a chance to revive the relationship.

-For the last few months, Egypt’s relationship with the U.S. has been stuck, overshadowed by the military government’s prosecution of staff from 10 foreign-funded non-governmental organizations (including Americans) working to build civil society in Egypt.
+For the last few months, Egypt’s relationship with the U.S. has been stuck, overshadowed by the military government’s of staff from 10 foreign-funded non-governmental organizations (including Americans) working to build civil society in Egypt.
 In response, the Obama administration, hewing to a Congressional mandate, suspended the annual $1.5 billion in U.S. aid to Egypt.

-After Egyptian authorities allowed U.S. staff of the NGOs to leave the country, the administration controversially used a national security waiver to restore the $1.3 billion military portion of the aid.
+After Egyptian authorities allowed U.S. staff of the NGOs to leave the country, the administration controversially used a national security the $1.3 billion military portion of the aid.
 Another $250 million in economic support remains frozen.
 Of equal import, negotiations over $1 billion in debt forgiveness remain on hold.

 Beyond the monetary worth of this support, its restoration would signal America’s commitment to Egypt.
 Despite the undercurrent of anti-Americanism, the U.S. stamp of approval remains of value to any government trying to boost tourism, investment and aid from other donors.
 More than a year of tumult has taken a toll on all three.